Jbleezy/BO1-Reimagined/README.md

 * If thrown outside the map, the player who threw the QED gets teleported to a random location on the map
 * Free perk now only gives the perk to the player who threw the QED
 * Revive player effect now only revives players near where the QED was thrown
+* Random weapon powerup now gives player max ammo on a weapon if they already have the weapon
 * Removed red powerup spawn effect
 * Removed unupgrade current weapon effect
 * All other effects have a 25% chance of being put on the selected list